berkin/resume/README.md

  - create one page resume

 # TODO
+- [ ] now.js does not support custom domains. use openshift
+- [ ] use wkhtml node package to create pdf. build on server. osx has problems, does not create pagebreaks.
 - [x] add hjson
 - [x] add conferences
 - [x] make more mobile friendly